Choose your settings

 Internet shopping

-Make sure you're on a trusted site by looking for a lock icon and the letters "https" at the start of the web address.
-Also make sure the website contains all the necessary legal notices and terms of sale.
+Make sure you're on a trusted site by verifying the seller's identity and the reputation of the website.
+You should also check that the website includes mandatory legal notices and terms of sale.

 Opt for a secure payment method such as credit card rather than an e-transfer or sending cash by mail.
 Your Desjardins credit card is protected by a Zero Liability policy, which means any fraudulent transactions will be refunded provided you haven't violated the terms of use.